pingcap/talent-plan/rust/projects/file-io/project.md

 changes to disk, then stays resident in memory to service future queries (it is stateful).

-Is your `KvsStore` stateful or stateless?
+Is your `KvStore` stateful or stateless?

 _Make your `KvStore` retain the index in memory so it doesn't need to re-evaluate it for every call to `get`._